 - Proofread.
 You should take the extra few seconds or minutes that are necessary in order to do a quick proofread of any email you plan to send.
 Take this time to edit any awkward sentences or to place any missing punctuation marks.

 - Watch for tone.
 Sometimes an email may come off different from how you intended.
 The tone of your email is very important and is just as important as your message.
 Because this is written communication, you should make sure that your tone is pleasant and that it is a true representation of what you want to say.
 Remember that your recipient can't hear the chuckle in your voice or see the smile on your face.
-Unless you want to preface everything your write, you should avoid any language in the email that may be misconstrued in any way.
+Unless you want to preface everything you write, you should avoid any language in the email that may be misconstrued in any way.

 - Be short and sweet.
 Try not to write a novel when you email.
 Most people really do not want to read that much in an email.
 If the email is necessarily lengthy, try to help the recipient out by highlighting key concepts, using bullet points, or summarizing the subject in the opening paragraph.

 - Communicate well.
 You don't want to confuse your reader, so take the time to be clear and concise in your writing.
 If you are emailing a friend, you can be more casual in your writing style.
-However, if this is a business communication, use proper grammar and avoid using symbols or emojis that make you appear less professional.
+However, if this is business communication, use proper grammar and avoid using symbols or emojis that make you appear less professional.

 Email communication is very popular.
 Take the time to engage the Golden Rule, and you will go a long way toward being a polished netiquette pro.